Nrechati/RayTracer/README.md

 #TODO:

-- Vector for window boundaries to window class = Camera Class
+- Vector for window boundaries to window class = Camera Class : Done
-- Make it scale to ratio
+- Make it scale to ratio : Done

 - Cleaner calculus for reading

 - Leak on materials

-- Low Res for mvt
+- Low Res for mvt switch
+- progressbar for render